CAADE/C3/docs/Solution/index.rst

 Implementations
 ---------------

-These are implementations of the architecture
+The C3 architecture is the integration of several tools that fulfill the use cases and features of the architecture.
+The following are different implementations of the conceptual architecture.

 .. toctree::
   :glob: